Trip Details & Highlights

 Walk details: 13 km/ 8 miles | approx. 5 hours | ↗ 500 m/1640 ft | ↘ 500 m/1640 ft

-Our route today takes us along good paths with great views once again of the surrounding mountains and countryside up to the stunning and probably most famous volcanic pinnacle landmark of Roque Nublo which is protected as a natural monument
+Today the Hiking Highlights of Gran Canaria route takes us along good paths with great views once again of the surrounding mountains and countryside up to the stunning and probably most famous volcanic pinnacle landmark of Roque Nublo which is protected as a natural monument

 A lovely spot for packed lunch and photos with extensive views.
 We then descend to La Caleta for a local refreshment, before continuing our walk on a delightful balcony path to the stunning mountain village of Tejeda.